Odes to a Classic Hundred Standards

 Guishan intended to take up the whisk.
 Deshan then shouted and shook (pun with whisk) his sleeves and then exited.

-Xuedou's attached words say, "Examine and expose too!"
+Xuedou's attached words say, “Investigate and expose completely!”

 Deshan turned his back on the Dharma hall, put on his straw sandals, and then went on foot.
 When evening arrived, Guishan asked the Head-Seat monk, "The coming and going newcomer, where is he?"